y-bonfire/google-drive-ruby-maintained/README.md

 NOTE: This is NOT a library to create Google Drive App.

+NOTE: ⚠️This is an unofficial maintained fork of google-drive-ruby, originally created by Hiroshi Ichikawa.

 * [Migration from ver.
 2.x.x or before](#migration)
 * [How to install](#install)